cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 A CBOR encoding satisfies the "core canonicalization requirements" if it satisfies the following restrictions:

-* Integers MUST be as short as possible.
+* Arguments (see {{encoding}}) for integers, lengths in major types 2 through 5, and tags MUST be as short as possible.
 In particular:

   * 0 to 23 and -1 to -24 MUST be expressed in the same byte as the major type;